 The IWFS is very fortunate to have a team of specialist consultants based around the world who each year provide a review of the latest vintage and also update the development of recent vintages.
 Many of them have been doing this for a number of years; providing their expert knowledge to assist the IWFS in producing our Vintage Card.

-The consultants assisting with the our new 2019/2020 Vintage Card (to be released in October 2019) are listed below alphabetically.
+The consultants assisting with the our new 2021/22 Vintage Card are listed below alphabetically.
 You can find out more about some of our consultants below also - those with "(see below)" after their name have provided details.